SiRyiS/generic_socialMedia/README.md

     python populate_data.py
     ```

-2. Then run the Flask app:
+2. Then run the Flask app, with the otger files in tbe same directory:

     ```bash
     python app.py